anywhereFitness21/backend/README.md

 GET - single class by id
 /api/classes/1

-POST POST - create a new class
+POST - create a new class
 /api/classes

 GET - all classes by user id